kamireddym28/Interview-Practice/README.md

 ## Question 4

-**4. List 2-3 attacks that web applications are vulnerable to.
+**List 2-3 attacks that web applications are vulnerable to.
 How do these attacks work?
 How can we prevent those attacks?**

 Common attacks that websites are vulnerable to are: